 In Persona 3, the Ultimate Persona of the Death Arcana, Thanatos, wears a mask that is like a highly stylized version of the Death Shadow's head.
 Additionally, Orpheus, the main character's initial Persona, has his or her same face, and when Thanatos and Orpheus combine, the resulting Messiah shares traits from both.

-In Persona 4, most of the Personas earned by the protagonists look like the Shadows they originally were, with minor differences to make them less nightmarish and more heroic.
+In Persona 4, most of the Personas earned by the protagonists look like the Shadows they originally were, with minor differences to make them less nightmarish and more heroic, not to mention generally more Humanoid.
 Amusingly, although Take-Mikazuchi looks little like Shadow Kanji, he DOES have the skull-and-bones-on-black motif that Kanji's clothes have.

 In Nocturne, Noah, the demonic sponsor for Isamu's Reason, eventually grows a face like Isamu's.
 And his HAT.